wp-plugins/zipaddr-jp/readme.txt

 Firstly zipaddr has two sites of zipaddr.com and zipaddr2.com in a service provider.
 In zipaddr.com, free site, the other are pay sites.

-This plug in only generates javascript sentence to cooperate with wordpress between zipaddr.
+This plugin only generates javascript sentence to cooperate with wordpress between zipaddr.
 Therefore load does one following javascript. http://zipaddr.com/js/zipaddr7.js or http://zipaddr2.com/js/zipaddr3.js SSL:(https://zipaddr-com.ssl-xserver.jp/js/zipaddr7.js or https://zipaddr2-com.ssl-xserver.jp/js/zipaddr3.js)